billhennessy/blog-chunky/content/post/did-ny-use-coronavirus-to-cull-the-herd.md

 > The governor — who himself has described nursing homes as a “feeding frenzy’’ for the deadly coronavirus — said that the facilities can’t challenge a state regulation forcing them to admit patients with the contagion.

-As a result, [half of New York's 25,000 Coronavirus deaths occurred in these facilities](https://news.wbfo.org/post/nursing-home-residents-account-almost-half-western-new-york-s-covid-19-deaths).
-Almost 12,000 dead thanks, in part, to a policy that assured maximum human destruction.
+As a result, [at lease a quarter of New York's 25,000 Coronavirus deaths occurred in these facilities](https://news.wbfo.org/post/nursing-home-residents-account-almost-half-western-new-york-s-covid-19-deaths).
+Almost ~~12,000~~ 5,000 dead thanks, in part, to a policy that assured maximum human destruction.

 Now, the question remains: did he do it on purpose?